controlecidadao/samantha_ia/README.md

-## Samantha Interface Assistant: An Experimental Environment Designed to Democratize the Use of Open Source Large Language Models (LLM)
+## Samantha Interface Assistant: Experimental Environment Designed to Democratize the Use of Open Source Large Language Models (LLM)

 ### Welcome to Samantha: The Interface Assistant for Open Source Artificial Intelligence Models